 NOTE: The process shown in this flow chart is in simplified form, is for illustrative purposes only and otherwise has no force or effect.
 The process and times for performing activities are subject to conditions and variations set out in Part 2.

+[Schedule 1 amended in Gazette 31 Mar 2006 p.
+1337.]

 Schedule 2 — Access information

 [r.
 8(4) & (6)]